-Watercress, Beetroot and Avocado Salad with Lentils by Heavenlynn Healthy
+5. Watercress, Beetroot, and Avocado Salad with Lentils by Heavenlynn Healthy

 Chris is obsessed with beet burgers and considers herself as somewhat of an expert since she’s tried so many.
 This recipe was made in her own kitchen by combining all the things she loves in several different ones she tried.
 Plus, the chipotle aioli on this is good enough as a standalone dip!

 We’re pretty sure that if you make these yogurt breakfast bowls for your family, they’ll be diving in before you even tell them what it is!
 Aren’t they simply gorgeous?
-Made with beets, honey, cardomon, Greek yogurt and granola, we’re pretty sure this is our new favorite breakfast.
+Made with beets, honey, cardamon, Greek yogurt, and granola, we’re pretty sure this is our new favorite breakfast.

-Put a fun and pretty spin on hummus with this beetroot recipe.
+Put a fun and beautiful spin on hummus with this beetroot recipe.
 It makes for a beautiful dip that’s not only beautiful but also healthy and yummy!

-Fries are one of this things we prefer to make on our own and this recipe for garlic roasted root vegetable fries is one we like to return to.
-Our favorite veggies for this recipe is of course, beets, but also parsnips and carrots!
+Fries are one of these things we prefer to make on our own and this recipe for garlic roasted root vegetable fries is one we like to return to.
+Our favorite veggies for this recipe are, of course, beets, but also parsnips and carrots!

 - Want to receive all the health benefits of beets without a lot of fuss?
 Then juicing might be the way to go!
-One of our most favorite juicing recipes includes beets, carrots and apples.
+One of our favorite juicing recipes includes beets, carrots, and apples.

 - Beets make a great alternative to artificial food dyes!
 Anyone who has dealt with cooked beets with their fingers knows exactly what I’m talking about.
 It’s simple too with this boiling method.

 - Don’t discard the greens of the beet!
-Beet greens contain even more nutrients including calcium, iron, vitamin A, K and C.
+Beet greens contain even more nutrients including calcium, iron, and vitamins A, K, and C.